tq-systems/meta-tq/meta-tq/doc/README.TQMa8Mx.md

 ## Known Issues

+* Linux: operating points for DDR controller missing in device tree. running at lower DDR frequencies does not work in this version of BSP.
-* Default setting for `fdt_file` in u-boot does not match new naming scheme.
-See [Build Artifacts](#Build-Artifacts) for complete list of supported Device Tree files
+* Default setting for `fdt_file` in u-boot from older BSP version does not match kernel naming scheme since linux 5.10.
+Use U-Boot from this BSP release or see [Build Artifacts](#Build-Artifacts) for complete list of supported Device Tree files.
 * LVDS shows wrong colors on older Tianma display kit (HW issue on older display kit revisions)
 * USB OTG / DRD